Seamless profile switching for work & personal use

 Shipped outcome

 The only way users can switch between browser profiles is by clicking their avatar and manually selecting the desired profile.
-This is suboptimal, as frequent navigation between browsers and profiles accumulates over time, leading to a blurred and collapsed separation.
+This is not optimal, as frequent navigation between browsers and profiles accumulates over time, leading to a blurred and collapsed separation.

 Business Goals

-01/ Provide unique productivity value with a separate “work browser”
+#1 Provide productivity value with a separate “work browser”

 Drive customers who use Edge for work to upsell Edge for personal browsing